- 1.Agile development for custom web and mobile applications

 Making important project decisions

-The direction the project takes is the main priority of the product owners.
+The direction the project takes is the main priority of the product owners (or product managers).
 The role requires looking at what opportunities lie in data to make scientific decisions in moving a project to a place where it’s solving problems that the users didn’t even know needed to be solved.

 A product owner can’t make emotional decisions (“my mother doesn’t like that feature” isn’t a good reason to change a product) and shouldn’t allow for external parties to demand a feature without it aligning with what the current vision for the product is and, more importantly, what data is saying would not be worthwhile.